pplvieira/deep-sleep-pytorch-forked/Progress.md

 # TODOs

-- [ ] More customization at generate cohort files and predict hypnogram from pkl with custom directories for data and results
+- [ ] More customization at generate cohort files and predict hypnogram from pkl with custom directories for data and results (part)
-- [ ] Multi-rater on same psg analysis and same or multiple rater analysis on a cohort of data
+- [ ] Multi-rater on same psg analysis and same or multiple rater analysis on a cohort of data (part)
 - [x] Read Nikolas' friend's data.
 - [ ] Use better BIDS notation and folder hierarchy.
-- [ ] Make better visualizations
+- [ ] Make better visualizations (part)
 - [ ] Describe pipeline necessary when new eft files are added.
-For posterity
+For posterity (part)
+- [ ] Solve problem with my predictions being of a smaller size that input (and i have to manually adjust size)
+- [ ] BATCH FILES EASIER TO RUN ON NEW DATA

 ---
 ---